-To streamline access to HQWBL experiences across the Commonwealth, a virtual HQWBL network platform called VAVoyager, was developed.
-The two main objectives of VAVoyager are to ensure opportunities by connecting students to HQWBL experiences and to gather those opportunities in one place.
+To streamline access to HQWBL experiences across the Commonwealth, a virtual HQWBL network platform called VAVoyager was developed.
+VAVoyager helps ensure opportunities by connecting students to HQWBL experiences and gathers those opportunities in one place.

 Graduation Requirements

-Per Code of Virginia § 22.1-253.13:4, students are required to:
+Per the Code of Virginia § 22.1-253.13:4, students are required to:

 (i) complete an Advanced Placement, honors, International Baccalaureate, or dual enrollment course; or